mixpanel/mixpanel-react-native/README.md

 ```

 # **remove()**
- Remove value from a list-valued property only if they are already present in the list.
+ To remove value from a list-valued property only if they are already present in the list.

 ### **Example**
 ```